HegemanLab/LabLogParser/README.md

 python3 setup.py install
 ```
 ## Operation
-Run LabLogParser by using the LLP command followed by all the configuration files you want the Lab Log Parser to use.
+Run Mass Spec Log Parser by using the LLP command followed by all the configuration files you want the Lab Log Parser to use.
 ```
 LLP [/path/to/configFile] [/path/to/configFile]
 ```